raspberry-pi-home/pi-home-gpio/README.md

 ---

-### OnOffButton(pin)
+### PushButton(pin)
-Creates a new On/Off Button component which will act as a digital input
+Creates a new Button component which will act as a digital input

 #### onAction(callback)
-When the button is on/off, `onAction` function is called with a `1` or `0` according to its value
+When the button is released `onAction` function is called

 ---

-### PushButton(pin)
+### ToggleButton(pin)
-Creates a new Push Button component which will act as a digital input
+Creates a new Button component which will act as a digital input

 #### onAction(callback)
-When the button is pressed/released, `onAction` function is called with a `1` or `0` according to its value
+When the button is pressed `onAction` function is called with a `1`, and when the button is released `onAction` function is called with a `0`

 ---